yaminimamidi/Lab-1-UsingTerraformWithAzureCloud/README.md

 - Removing resources from the state
 - Importing resources into the state

-## Lab 1.7 - Using Modules
+## Lab 1.7 - Using Modules From the Terraform Registry
+- Finding a module in the Terraform Registry
+- Exploring the documentation for a module in the Registry
-- Using modules from the Terraform Registry
+- Using example code from the documentation
-- Build and use a local module
+- Deploying resources with a module

+## Lab 1.8 - Creating a Local Module
+- TBD